W4RSH3LL/RCE/README.md

 This project consists of two Python scripts that enable remote command execution through a backdoor communication mechanism.
 The listener script sets up a server that waits for incoming connections from the backdoor client.
 Once a connection is established, various commands can be executed remotely, and files can be uploaded or downloaded.

+## Version 1

+It is only the first version of this project.
+It is very buggy, and it still needs some improvement.

 ## Components

 1. **Listener.py**: This Python script waits for incoming connections and allows for remote command execution, file downloads, uploads, and system persistence setup.